A rain garden with tall, green plants and yellow flowers that soaks up water when it rains.

 Jump To:

-How it Works Request a Consultation Choose a Project Requirements Program Process
+How it Works Request a Consultation Water Quality Project Types Requirements Program Process Annual Maintenance Report New GSI Virtual Tour!

 Do you want to help protect the environment and get paid to do it?
 You can right from your home or business!
-This program provides funding for projects that help preserve Walnut Creek and Crabtree Creek in Raleigh.
+The Raleigh Rainwater Rewards (R3) Program provides funding for projects that help preserve and protect our waterways.

 This program is part of Raleigh’s Sustainable Business Toolkit, a collection of programs designed to help businesses and other organizations save money and help reach the goals in the city’s Community Climate Action Plan.